telerik/blazor-docs/components/progressbar/overview.md

 ## Label

 The label is a representation of the current progress.
-It renders inside or next to the ProgressBar and by default shows the component `Value` with an appended percent sign `%`.
+[Depending on the theme, it renders inside or next to the ProgressBar](https://demos.telerik.com/blazor-ui/progressbar/overview) and by default shows the component `Value` with an appended percent sign `%`.
 The [ProgressBar allows customization of the label position and content]({%slug progressbar-label%}).
 Use the label template to show the desired percent progress if the ProgressBar `Max` parameter is not `100`.

 ## Indeterminate State